-- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer) and locate the report you want to work with.
+- 1. Open Report Designer for the report you want to modify (see Launching the Ad Hoc Report Writer on page 886).

 - If you are on the Report Viewer (accessed by clicking a report name in the Report List), click the Design button in the toolbar.

 - 2. Make changes to your report as needed.
 For information about modifying information on the different tabs, refer to any of the following sections:

 - Data Source Section and DB View Relationships Section

-- · Fields Tab
+- Fields Tab

 - Summary Tab

 - Chart Tab

 - Gauge Tab

 - Misc Tab

 - Style Tab

 - 3. Click Save to save your changes.